Managing small group attendance

 Adding attendance through My ChurchSuite

-Group members assigned the Attendance Submission role permission can add attendance for their group through My ChurchSuite without needing wider access to your admin-facing Small Groups module.
+Group members assigned with the Attendance Submission role permission can add attendance for their group through My ChurchSuite without needing wider access to your admin-facing Small Groups module.
 Empowering your groups to maintain attendance helps reduce the administrative burden on the office, providing valuable statistical data about your small group ministry and historical safeguarding records of those in attendance.

 Click to see a larger version